kyma-project/kyma/docs/kyma/12-02-create-namespace.md

 type: Getting Started
 ---

-Almost all operations in these guide are performed using Namespace-scoped resources, so let's start by creating a Namespace called `orders-service`.
+Almost all operations in these guides are performed using Namespace-scoped resources, so let's start by creating a Namespace called `orders-service`.

 ## Related Kyma components

-This and all other guides demonstrate steps you can perform both from kubectl and UI.
+This and all other guides demonstrate steps you can perform both through terminal and UI.
 Read about the [Console](/components/console) through which you can visually and [securely](/components/security/) administer Kyma functionalities and manage the basic Kubernetes resources.

 ## Steps